-The maximum public dose for 24 hours is less than 9×10^{-3} rem from direct exposure, plume shine, and inhalation.
-Public dose is well below the 10 CFR Part 20 limits and emergency action levels for radiation dose.
-No protective action recommendation is necessary.^[13-20]
+The maximum public dose to occupied areas for 24 hours are estimated to be less than 0.01 mrem from direct exposure and less than 6 mrem from submersion and inhalation.
+Public dose is therefore well below 10 CFR Part 20 limits for members of the public and emergency action levels based on radiation dose.
+No protective action recommendation is necessary.^[13-19]

 Activity in the reactor building air also represents a source of direct radiation.
 For this calculation, it is assumed the sources remain in the reactor building and are uniformly distributed within the air volume.
-The reactor building walls were assumed to be equivalent to 12 inches of ordinary concrete and 0.25 inch steel doors.
-Using the above assumptions, the direct radiation level outside the reactor building wall was calculated to 3×10^{-5} to 6×10^{-4} rem/h, or 7×10^{-4} to 1.3×10^{-2} rem in 24 hours.
-This calculation was made using computer code Microshield 5 which uses the point kernel method.
-[13-21]
+The reactor building walls were assumed to be equivalent to 12 inches of ordinary concrete.
+Steel doors to the reactor are 1⁄4 inch thick.
+Using the above assumptions, the direct radiation level outside the reactor building wall was calculated to 0.03 to 0.6 mrem/h, or 0.7 to 13 mrem in 24 hours.
+The steel door locations have the higher dose rate.
+Reactor doors are located inside of Burlington Laboratory, i.e. there is no direct access from the reactor building to locations outdoor areas.
+This calculation was made using computer code Microshield 5 which uses the point kernel method.^[13-20]

-The above analysis indicates that a fuel handling accident and subsequent release of fission products would not result in dose limits to personnel or members of the public being exceeded.
+The above analysis indicates that a cladding failure accident (CFA) and subsequent release of fission products would not result in dose limits to personnel or members of the public being exceeded.